 • The companies.

-• Teachings, cultural norms, of the time (which
+• Teachings, norms of the culture, of the time (what

 • Carl G. Jung called the collective unconscious).